lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 Primary activity leaders minister to children as they plan service and activities beginning in January of the year children turn 8 (see 12.2.1.3).
-Service and activities focus on the work of salvation and exaltation.
+Service and activities focus on God’s work of salvation and exaltation.
 They are fun and engaging.
 They build testimonies, strengthen families, and foster personal growth.

 Primary activity leaders can be the children’s Primary teachers.
 They can also